Today is Heart Health Day. - NewsBreak

 Today is Heart Health Day.

+Most of us are unaware of our hearts beating from moment to moment.
+On an average, 80 times a minute, 115,000 times a day, and 42 million times a year.
 You can see why it's important to care for this most precious gift from God.
 Thankfully, it doesn't require that much of us: Eat right, exercise, and lower our stress, and the beating will last a lifetime.
 What we know is that a happy heart is more likely to last a lifetime than one that is constantly under the stress of anxiety and conflict.
 While the electrophysiology of a beating heart is not something we can do much about, cultivating a joyful outlook on life through our relationships and work ethic is something we can work on every day by creating a discipline built around kindness and generosity.
 So this Heart Health Day, commit to care for your heart and the ways that are in your power.
-This is Dr. Scott Morris for Church Health.www.kuaf.com
+This is Dr. Scott Morris for Church Health.www.wknofm.org

 Comments / 0